 For a more detailed explanation about how our current system works, take a look here.

 Our current design is flawed.
 If not mitigated by redistribution systems, this design favours those who already have a lot of wealth; the growing inequalities between the very rich and the poor highlight this.
 The surreal part is that, even for many objectively rich people, the design doesn’t provide a happy life.

-An improved design: Circular Money
+An improved design: The Sustainable Money System (SuMSy)

 What if we could recognise everyone’s potential and acknowledge that financially?
 What about financing services to society?
 What if education, healthcare, environmental care and other services always had enough money for each of them to deliver their own value?

 What if we created the money for that?
 Since money is 100% man-made, we can design a monetary system that ensures money always flows to where it is needed.

 SuMSy is a monetary design to make people feel more optimistic about the future and to unlock the innate goodness of people.

 - Everybody will always have the financial security from a guaranteed income.

 - It provides funding to those services which we find inherently valuable to our society.